sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 }
 ```

-With the `"scopeQuery"` we make sure that we only run the action over repositories that have a `yarn.lock` and a `tsconfig.json` file.
-That should give us only the TypeScript projects in which we can use `yarn` to install and add dependencies.
+The `"scopeQuery"` ensures that the action will only be run over repositories containing both a `yarn.lock` and a `tsconfig.json` file.
+This narrows the scope down to only the TypeScript projects in which we can use `yarn` to install dependencies.
 Feel free to narrow it down further by using more filters, such as `repo:my-project-name` to only run over repositories that have `my-project-name` in their name.

 The action only has a single step to execute in each repository: it runs the Docker container we just built (called `eslint-fix-action`) and uses a temporary directory that will automatically be created on the machine on which `src` is executed as a cache under `/cache` inside the container.